Find out about the people that make up our Religions and Theology department.

 Dr Kamran Karimullah

-Lecturer in Islamic Medicine and Philosophy
+Lecturer in Islamic Thought, Senior Tutor and Academic Exchange Advisor

 Research interests: medieval Arabo-Islamic philosophy, ancient and medieval medicine, Graeco-Arabic studies, corpus linguistics, translation studies.

 Senior Lecturer in Biblical Studies and Early Christian Literature, Examinations and Assessment Co-ordinator and Departmental Representative for SALC Ethics Committee